tzirath/GISAnalysisSampleCode/README.md

 # Portland Urban Mental Wellbeing Index — Environmental Exposure Preprocessing

-A geospatial preprocessing pipeline for quantifying residential exposure to three urban environmental **contextual cues** linked to mental health outcomes: **air quality**, **greenspace access**, and **transit mobility**.
-Developed as part of a PhD thesis (Chapter 4) implementing published epidemiological thresholds at city scale for Portland, Oregon.
+A geospatial preprocessing and scoring pipeline for quantifying residential exposure to three urban environmental **contextual cues** linked to mental health outcomes: **air quality**, **greenspace access**, and **transit mobility**.
+Built to operationalise published epidemiological thresholds at city scale, producing address-level risk scores that aggregate into a composite planning indicator — the **Urban Mental Wellbeing Index (UMWI)** — for use in evidence-based urban health and land-use planning.

 ---

 ## Project Overview

 This pipeline processes raw city data into address-level environmental exposure scores for all residential addresses in Portland.
-Each of the three preprocessing scripts implements a distinct literature-derived methodology, producing outputs that feed into a composite **Urban Mental Wellbeing Index (UMWI, 3–15 scale)**.
+Each of the three preprocessing scripts implements a distinct literature-derived methodology, producing scored outputs that aggregate into the **Urban Mental Wellbeing Index (UMWI, 3–15 scale)** — a neighbourhood-level indicator designed to identify areas of compounded environmental disadvantage and support targeted planning and policy intervention.

 | Contextual Cue | Script | Literature Basis |
 |---|---|---|